BULLET-PROOF (v2)

 The entire mold of Bullet-Proof was originally used in 1992 to create the original Bullet-Proof.
 While the colors are very similar, the original Bullet-Proof was green and tan, while the 1993 version is green and bright yellow.

-International Variants
+International Releases

 In Australia, Bullet-Proof was released on D.E.F. packaging instead of Battle Corps packaging.